amannn/next-intl/README.md

   return {...(await NextApp.getInitialProps(context)), messages};
 };
 ```
-3. Based on the features you need, you might have to provide [polyfills](https://formatjs.io/docs/polyfills).
+3. Based on the features you need and the browsers you support, you might have to provide [polyfills](https://formatjs.io/docs/polyfills).
 4. Use translations in your components!

 ## Usage